wendellpiez/XMLLunchbox/README.md

 Change the permissions to make the file executable.

-## Run Boxer
+## Run BoxerXML

 Open a terminal, navigate to your _docker-basex_ directory, and run `./boxer.sh`.
 This launches BaseX inside the container.
-The steps below all depend on your already having launched the Boxer server in this way.
+The steps below all depend on your already having launched the BoxerXML server in this way.
 When you are finished, you can shut down the container by typing _Ctrl-c_ in this terminal window.

 ### Test your running instance